 - where they can wash their hands

-- arrangements for welfare facilities such as toilets and wash basins
+- where they can find other welfare facilities such as toilets

-You also need to know about COVID-19 precautions at workplaces that your employees visit to keep them safe at these other locations.
+You also need to know about measures for reducing the risk of COVID-19 transmission at workplaces your employees visit.
+This will help keep them safe at other locations.

 Keeping information and guidance up to date